Lokathor/lokathor.github.io/prng/README.md

 * 2: Steele, Guy; Vigna, Sebastiano (15 January 2020). "**Computationally easy, spectrally good multipliers for congruential pseudorandom number generators**". [arXiv:2001.05304](https://arxiv.org/abs/2001.05304) \[cs.DS\].
 "At this point it is unlikely that the now-traditional names will be corrected."
 Mathematics of Computation (to appear).
 Associated data at <https://github.com/vigna/CPRNG>.
 * 10: L'Ecuyer, Pierre (1999). "**Tables of Linear Congruential Generators of Different Sizes and Good Lattice Structure**".
 Mathematics of Computation.
 68 (225): 249–260.
 [CiteSeerX 10.1.1.34.1024](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.34.1024). [doi:10.1090/S0025-5718-99-00996-5](https://www.ams.org/journals/mcom/1999-68-225/S0025-5718-99-00996-5/home.html).
 Be sure to read the [Errata](https://www.iro.umontreal.ca/~lecuyer/myftp/papers/latrules99Errata.pdf) as well.

 Ah, hmm, well... okay we check the most recent paper first.
-There's new numbers invented all the time, so we want recent numbers of course.
+We want those latest and greatest numbers.
 Here's the [direct link to the PDF](https://arxiv.org/pdf/2001.05304.pdf) if you don't want to bother looking thought the arXiv website and finding the link yourself.

 ### Steele / Vigna 2020

-When reading a paper for the first time, always take a moment to double check the Abstract and the Introduction to make sure that what you think it's talking about and what it thinks its talking about are the same thing.
+When reading a paper for the first time, always take a moment to double check the Abstract and the Introduction to make sure that what *you* think it's talking about and what *it* thinks its talking about are the same thing.

 > In this paper, we provide lists of multipliers for both MCGs and LCGs, continuing the line of work by L'Ecuyer in his classic paper.

 Paydirt!
-Oh hey there's that github link... maybe it lists some numbers?
-Readme for the repo says their database of numbers is 14GB compressed, and 36GB decompressed.
+Oh hey there's that github link again... maybe it lists some numbers?
+The ReadMe for the repo says their database of numbers is 14GB compressed, and 36GB decompressed.
 Sounds like the wrong avenue for us.

 * *Chapter 2* talks about the Spectral Figures of Merit.
 Lattice, Hyperplanes, Spectral Test, Hermite Constant.
 I'm very lost among all these terms, but let's keep going.
 Surely we'll be able to tell a list of numbers when we see it.
 * *Chapter 3* is about "Computationally Easy Multipliers".
 This is the interesting idea.
 If we're multiplying our position by a constant, then a smaller constant might take fewer instructions to get loaded into a register.
+This is more important for ARM than x86, but still.
 * *Chapter 4*: Bounds on Spectral Scores?
 * *Chapter 5*: Beyond Spectral Scores?
 I hope someone understands this stuff, I don't.
 * *Chapter 6* "Potency" gives us another way to determine if a multiplier is good or not.
 It also says that depending on our multiplier, the add value we pick will put our output sequence into one of several equivalence classes "up to an additive constant".
-I don't entirely know what that means, but I think it means once we pick a `MUL` value the `ADD` value is a lot less important, so we can just use 1 probably.
+I don't entirely know what that means, but I think it means once we pick a `MUL` value the `ADD` value is a lot less important, so we can just use 1 or someting probably.
 * *Chapter 7* is about MCGs, so that doesn't apply to us.

 Ah, finally, *Chapter 8*: Tables.

 There's a wonderfully long explanation here of how all the different multipliers are ranked with spectral scores and harmonic scores and all sorts of things.
 The short version seems to be that, if we don't really know what we're doing:

 * We can find the pages for the `m` value we're using.
-* Make sure we're using the page that says `M+` at the top of the 3rd column (not `M*`, that's for MCG and we're doing LCG).
+* Make sure we're using the page that says `M+` at the top of the 3rd column (not `M*`, that's for MCG, but we're doing LCG).
 * Then pick a multiplier bit width, which can be less than your full LCG's bit width.
-As they mentioned in Chapter 3 of the paper, there is sometimes an advantage to picking a smaller bit width multiplier.
+As they mentioned in Chapter 3 of the paper, there is sometimes a code advantage to picking a smaller bit width multiplier.
 * Finally, if you only want one number, pick the 2nd value in each grouping of four numbers for that bit width.

 So for an LCG with `u64`, we look in the chart and find `0xF691B575`.
 There's other values in the list we could also use, but we'll use that one for now.
 We finally have a `MUL` value!